 Matters of concern to us would generally fall under one of these four headings:

 - Physical abuse

 Water safety issues are a fundamental part of the overall welfare picture, but we deal with these in detail on another page here.

 If you believe that an incident relating to the welfare of a member or visitor has taken place, please contact the CWO immediately.
 If she is unavailable, try to reach the Secretary or the Chairman.
 If this fails also, then if urgent you can go straight to the British Rowing child protection officer.
 Please do not try to sort the matter out yourself.

 To help ensure the welfare of members, especially those under 18, we ask for and record relevant details, including information on medical conditions.
 These records are kept secure by the Secretary and the CWO and are only made available to other officers and coaches as necessary.

 Club members who have regular formal contact as session leaders or coaches with junior members are required by the club to seek DBS checks from the Criminal Records Bureau.
 The CWO maintains records of such checks and ensures they are up to date.

 You can find documents to download below with more information, including our welfare policy, our procedures for recording and reporting incidents and contact details.
-These will also be posted on the welfare section of the notice board at the club when reestablished.
+These are also be posted on the welfare section of the notice board at the club.